symbol/symbol-docs/source/concepts/account.rst

 Think of an account as **container for assets**.
 It can be used to hold XYM or other mosaics, whether they are tokens or specialized assets.

-Moreover, |codename| accounts can also represent **non-fungible assets** that must be unique and updatable: a package to be shipped, a house deed or a document to be notarized.
+Moreover, |codename| accounts can also represent **non-fungible assets** that must be unique and updatable: a package to be shipped, a house deed, or a document to be notarized.

 **********
 Properties
 **********

-Accounts have the following properties:
+Accounts have the following properties.

 Private key
 ===========

-A private key is a key to an account.
+A private key is a secret number that allows an account to announce transactions.
-Anyone with access to the private key ultimately has control over the account.
+Anyone with access to the private key ultimately has control over the account and its assets.

 .. note:: The private key must be kept secret.
 Make sure your private key is backed up safely somewhere offline.

 Public key
 ==========

-The public key can be used to verify signatures of the account.
+The public key is used to verify the account's signatures.
-The public key is stored on the blockchain with the first issued transaction.
+It is stored on the blockchain with the first-issued transaction.
 An account which has not issued any transaction has its public key field empty.

 Address